Hackathon to Hero — GitHub Template, Ready to Use

 • 08: Copilot Studio — agent integration, connection discovery, multi-turn chat

-• ✨ Browser wizard (npm run wizard:ux) — a beautiful localhost web app at http://127.0.0.1:5174 built with the same Fluent UI v9 design language you'll use in your Code Apps.
+• Browser wizard (npx @pacaf/wizard-ux@latest) — a localhost web app at http://127.0.0.1:5174 built with the same Fluent UI v9 design language you'll use in your Code Apps.
 Step navigator with status pills, jump-to-step, resume detection, light/dark/system themes, live log panel with SSE streaming, and one-click terminal-handoff cards for steps that need interactive auth.
 CSRF-protected, localhost-only, auto-shutdown on idle.

-Both flows share .wizard-state.json, so you can switch between them at any time without losing progress.
-Both check prerequisites, collect project identity, guide portal steps, set up auth (1Password or encrypted .env.local), scaffold React + Fluent UI, seed prototype assets, and run smoke tests.
+It checks prerequisites, collects project identity, guides portal steps, sets up auth (1Password or encrypted .env.local), scaffolds React + Fluent UI, seeds prototype assets, runs smoke tests, and finishes by helping you install the Dataverse-skills plugin for your coding agent.
 Save progress with Ctrl+C, resume anytime, or --reset to start over.

 The seed-prototype-assets.mjs script generates domain contracts, mock providers, a provider factory, and a feedback artifact from your planning payload.
 This means your UX is buildable and testable against mock data before a single Dataverse table exists.
 Stakeholders review a real app, not wireframes.